Hello! Welcome to my world.

 For most of my stories with their illustrations, and a few of my paintings, I attempt to mix the best properties of High Art and Low Art (Popular Art).
 In doing so I employ the four primary historical functions of art that are perennial to human nature.
 These four functions have been employed by our ancestors for thousands of years in all cultures the world over, which continue to operate today, primarily in popular and tribal cultures.
 Each of the four functions have many sub-functions.
 Knowing what these functions are and how they operate gives me confidence in my choices and expands dramatically on a good idea when I get one.
 They also direct me to endless sources of subject matter.

-My favourite mediums in order are watercolour, graphite, oil, acrylics, and photography.
+My favourite mediums in order are watercolour, graphite, oil, acrylics, and now more rarely, photography.
 Watercolour is so much fun because its results are sometimes unpredictable and can lead to happy accidents.
-For figure drawing sessions, using watercolour can end in disaster very quickly, but when it works!!
-Wow!
-It’s almost as if a heavenly muse took control of my mind and added to my work.
-Watercolour sometimes just likes to do its own thing.
+For figure drawing sessions, using watercolour can end in disaster very quickly, but when it works– Wow!
+It’s almost as if a heavenly muse tapped my head.
+And sometimes watercolour likes to do its own magical thing.
 It’s all about the tools, the paper, and the familiarity with everything involved.
 Watercolour teaches you how to paint.
-Painting in oil is easy by comparison.
-And both mediums allow for glazing, which… again… Wow!
+Painting in oil isn’t always easy, but it is by comparison to watercolours.
+(And its personal preference, of course.)
+Both mediums allow for glazing, which… again… Wow!
 When it works, you feel like a master artist.

 Below is an illustration for a book I’ve been working on for many years, Lara Wood.
 It’s oil and smaller than it looks.
 If you look closely you can see Lara being followed by a wolf.
 The above landscape is semi-thick oil, gaining in thickness and loosening up in brush application from top to bottom.
 The Lara Wood painting is all thin oils with some glazing and some dry brush.